You are listening to the Sean Hannity Radio Show Podcast.

 So they now are lying so constantly that it is unbelievable.

-And of course, uh these so-called comedians are simply uh reflections of the desperation and the panic that's setting on the left.
+And of course, these so-called comedians are simply reflections of the desperation and the panic that's setting them up.

-I mean, there's a really practical reason these people are so bad.
+I mean, this is the only practical reason these people are so bad.

-It's sad that somebody on the left do not live up to their you know, their own simple basic values, and then one of them is free speech.
+It's sad that so many on the left do not live up to their own simple basic values, and one of them is free speech.

 You mentioned something in the last segment that intrigued me.